codenvy-legacy/cli/README.md

 3. Build: mvn clean install

 ## Running
-1. Go in bin directory of target maven assembly
+1. Launch from the root directory of the project:

-2. cd "assembly/target/codenvy-cli-2.0.0-M1-SNAPSHOT/codenvy-cli-2.0.0-M1-SNAPSHOT/bin"
-3. launch:
-  1. : Interactive client with ./codenvy-cli
+  1.: Interactive client with ./codenvy-cli.sh

-  2. : Non-interactive client with ./codenvy
+  2.: Non-interactive client with ./codenvy.sh

 ## Developing a new command